 Caucuses in which alternates are selected as the "next-highest-vote-getters after the delegates" may only be cancelled provided the number of individuals filed by the deadline does not exceed the number of delegates to be elected.
-Caucuses in which delegates and alternates are to be elected on separate ballots may only be cancelled provided the number of individuals filed for delegate does not exceed the number of delegates to be elected and the number filed for alternate does not exceed the number of alternates to be elected.
+Caucuses in which delegates and alternates are to be elected on separate ballots may only be cancelled provided the number of individuals filed for delegate does not exceed the number of delegates to be elected and the number filed for alternate does not exceed the number of alternate does not exceed the number of delegates to be elected and the number filed for alternate does not exceed the number of alternates to be elected.
 Should the condition(s) for cancellation occur, the chair of the nominating committee shall be responsible for deciding whether to cancel or conduct the caucus, making public notice of such decision, and advising those individuals who filed of their election.